The Art of Dialogue with Mary Anne Butler

 • The difference between a character’s use of cliché, and the author’s use of cliché

-23 October Session 8: The practical bits
+28 August Session 8: The practical bits

-• Dialogue tags / speech marks / layout and formatting
+• Dialogue tags, speech marks, layout and formatting

 ABOUT MARY ANNE BUTLER